Walter Béneke: Other charges

 After serving as minister of education, in September 1971, he was reassigned to the position of minister of foreign affairs up to 1972.
 He was also director of the Central American Technological Institute and the Mortgage Bank of El Salvador; also, he was the secretary of the Embassy of El Salvador in Guatemala and ambassador of El Salvador in Austria.

-Murder
+Assassination

 Béneke was assassinated on April 27, 1980, outside his home in San Salvador.
 The suspect was hidden behind a tree outside his house, and when Béneke got out of his car he was wounded by a gunshot, then he walked a couple of meters and fell down in front of his house; the attacker escaped in a car that waited for him.
 It was never clarified the motive for the crime and who had been the perpetrator of his death.
 Béneke's funeral took place in the Corazón de María church in San Salvador.